 Looking to integrate grammar into every component of an ELA class?
 Reach students and teach those higher thinking skills by connecting grammar and literature.

 *As a caveat, if I’m looking for strong sentences from a text and we are not currently reading a story, I find mentor sentences with a story that many students have read, like Little Women, which is also online for free.
 Students can read that text and find the grammar in context.

 Ready to read part seven in the series?
 Connecting grammar and vocabulary is next.

-Are you interested in more ways of teaching grammar through literature?
+Lastly, are you interested in more ways of teaching grammar through literature?
 Check out Grammar Gurus, a private Facebook group.
 Teachers discuss teaching grammar through reading, writing, and so much more!